-The Secretariat for the Evidence Commission is housed at the McMaster Health Forum, known for its agility, collaborative spirit, and impact orientation.
+The Secretariat for the Global Evidence Commission is housed at the McMaster Health Forum, known for its agility, collaborative spirit, and impact orientation.
 Our work builds from the COVID-19 Evidence Network to support Decision-making (COVID-END)—the world’s most trusted source of best evidence about the COVID-19 response and a partnership among 55 partners drawn from diverse evidence synthesis, technology assessment and guideline groups.
 Learn more about our connection to COVID-END below.

 The secretariat included two scientific co-leads (John Lavis and Jeremy Grimshaw) and an executive lead (Jenn Verma), and many full-time and contract staff of the McMaster Health Forum (unless otherwise noted).
 Secretariat members played many roles over the life of the commission, including the following roles specific to the final report.